A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: Organization

-{\bf Acknowledgement.} The authors are partially supported by WW's NSF grant DMS-1101268.
+{\bf Acknowledgement.} This research is partially supported by WW's NSF grants DMS-1101268 and DMS-1405131.
 We are indebted to Shun-Jen Cheng for his generous helps in many ways and thank Institute of Mathematics, Academia Sinica, Taipei for providing an excellent working environment and support, where part of this project was carried out.

+{\bf Notes added.} This final version of our paper is not much different from the version originally posted in arXiv:1310.0103.

+In the preprint \cite{ES} Ehrig and Stroppel simultaneously and independently discovered connections between the coideal algebras and category $\mathcal O$ of type $D$.
+They also independently obtained the bar-invariant presentations of the coideal algebras.

+In the preprint \cite{BaKo} Balagovic and Kolb have generalized our construction of the intertwiner in this paper for general quantum symmetric pairs (this generalization has overlap with our forthcoming paper \cite{BW16}, where it is used toward a general construction of $\imath$-canonical bases.)
+Balagovic and Kolb have showed that the notion of intertwiner leads to solutions to the reflection equation, just as Drinfeld's universal $R$-matrix provides solutions to Yang-Baxter equation.